-Acknowledgements - GMTSAR was developed over a period of 14 years by many people.
+GMTSAR was developed over a period of 19 years by many people.
 Howard Zebker provided the original FORTRAN code for the SAR processor.
 Evelyn Price translated the SAR processor into C which greatly simplified the code although the SAR focusing algorithm remained unchanged.
 Price and Sandwell expanded this into a complete InSAR package by adding cross correlation and phase modules.
 Paul Jamason wrote the original preprocessors for ERS (CCRS and DPAF).
 Remko Sharro's (Delft University) getorb routines were originally used to compute precise orbits for proper focus, geolocation, and baseline estimation.
 The GIPS package, written by Peter Ford at MIT, was used to develop an overall system called SIOSAR which remained stable for 11 years.
 Sean Buckley's Envisat decoder is used in the Envisat preprocessor.
 In 2010 the GIPS software was replaced by GMT modules.
 Rob Mellors rewrote the ALOS preprocessing code developed by Sandwell into a robust package which was later translated by Matt Wei into the ERS and ENVISAT preprocessors.
 Rob also wrote completely new software for image cross correlation as well as for Goldstein/Werner interferogram filtering.
 Xiaopeng Tong did extensive testing and refinement of the phase module to remove some of the approximations built into SIOSAR.
-He also developed the shell scripts for two-pass processing and stacking.
+He also developed the shell scripts for two-pass processing, stacking and the sbas C-code.
 The Snaphu phase unwrapping code, written by Chen and Zebker, is used without modification in GMTSAR.
 Paul Wessel provided several enhancements to GMT to deal with processing of large binary tables.
+He also modified all of the code to interferace with GMT API routines during his sabbatical leave at Scripps.
 In addition he developed code to create kml output.
 GMTSAR makes extensive use of the GMT routines blockmedian and surface which were developed by Walter Smith and Paul Wessel.
-These lie at the heart of the GMTSAR algorithms for transforming between geographic and radar coordinates.
+These lie at the heart of the GMT-SAR algorithms for transforming between geographic and radar coordinates.
 We believe these routines are responsible for the ability of GMTSAR to maintain phase coherence in areas of rugged terrain where other InSAR packages sometimes fail.
 Kahlid Soofi supported this effort through funding from Conoco/Phillips as well as testing and development of the software.
+Most recently Xiaohua Xu and Sandwell co-developed the pre-processing and alignment codes needed for TOPS-mode interferometry under the guidance of Pablo Gonzalez.
 Many users provided feedback and bug reports to achieve a relatively robust and stable set of software.
-The entire 14 year development was done as an effort to improve the resolution and accuracy of Each iteration provided incremental improvements over the original interferograms.
-Stanford/JPL code.
-The latest package was designed to move to the next level of processing thousands of interferograms with minimal human intervention.
+The entire 19-year development was done as an effort to improve the resolution and accuracy of interferograms.
+Each iteration provided incremental improvements over the original Stanford/JPL code.
+The latest package was designed to move to the next level of processing thousands of wide-swath interferograms with minimal human intervention.
 San Diego State University and Scripps Institution of Oceanography provided salary support for Mellors and Sandwell during the last 2 years of code development.
 In addition, Mellors was partially supported under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
+Recent development was supported by the NSF Geoinfomatics Program 1347204.